Understanding The Longterm Effects Of Bulimia

 5) Throat damage

 Have you ever had a sore throat after throwing up?
-That is because the stomach acid that comes up when you vomit irritates the tissues and lining of your esophagus.
+That is because of the stomach acid that comes up when you vomit, which irritates the tissues and lining of your esophagus.
 Repeated vomiting, which can happen with bulimia, can irritate the esophagus to the point that a person can develop esophagitis, an inflammation of the esophagus that can result in scarring.
 As we discussed earlier, bulimia can cause acid reflux.
 When acid reflux is recurring or chronic, it is called gastroesophageal reflux disease or GERD.
 In the worst-case scenario, GERD can result in not only esophagitis but also a rare type of esophageal cancer.

 6) Damage to the metabolism

 In bulimia, like in other eating disorders, the body doesn't get as much nutrition and calories as it requires to function optimally.
 Because the body is designed to keep you alive, your metabolism slows down, causing your body to burn fewer calories day-to-day.
 This usually endures past the time that people with bulimia begin eating more regularly, which causes weight gain.
-This phenomenon can be very stressful and emotionally damaging to someone who has battled an eating disorder.
+This phenomenon can be very stressful and emotionally damaging to someone who has battled an eating disorder like bulimia.

 7) Fertility problems